 Your typical day starts with a delicious buffet breakfast at our hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.

 If you don’t have time for the full tour, we can also arrange for you to do just half of the tour, or any number of days in between.
-The Bernese Oberland Traverse, Part A covers days 1-5 from Meiringen to Murren, goes through a more populated area with the most famous mountains and very good options for long and short hikes both.
-The Bernese Oberland Traverse, Part B covers days 6-10 from Murren to Gasterntal, and is in general, more remote, rugged, and strenuous than the first half of the tour.
+The Bernese Oberland Traverse, Part A covers days 1-6 from Meiringen to Mürren, goes through a more populated area with the most famous mountains and very good options for long and short hikes both.
+The Bernese Oberland Traverse, Part B covers days 5-10 from Mürren to Gasterntal, and is in general, more remote, rugged, and strenuous than the first half of the tour.

 Schwarzwaldalp – Arrive in Switzerland, and transfer by train to the quiet town of Meiringen to start the Bernese Oberland tour.
 In Meiringen, you might make a quick stop to pick up any last-minute supplies in town, then take a bus even further into the mountains, to a mountain inn high above town.

 Grindelwald – After a hearty breakfast, you’ll start hiking right from quiet meadows around Schwarzwaldalp, where you’ll hike over the Grosse Scheidegg pass and enjoy your first views of the Eiger and of the Grindelwald valley.

 Wengen – Today you’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg pass under the Eiger North Face.
 You’ll have the option of taking the high, rocky Eiger trail directly under the North Face, or spend more time lower down, on quiet trails that we’ll point out to you through dazzling landscapes.